As I visit this site, I certify that I am of legal age to consume alcohol in my country of residence.

 Budding heralds the end of winter dormancy and announces the arrival of spring.
 The buds open and nature awakens.
 De-suckering is an important step to remove non-fruit-bearing shoots, thereby encouraging the strong growth of canes that bear the grapes.
 Next comes flowering.
 Small white flowers appear.
 Each bunch contains between 100 and 200.
 Good flowering…

-Aromatic, tannic wines. - Fully developed wines which can be enjoyed now or kept in a good cellar for a few more years, depending on the estate.
+Very agreeable, mature wines to drink right away. - Fully developed wines which can be enjoyed now or kept in a good cellar for a few more years, depending on the estate.

 newsletter